-If a student is planning on sleeping overnight at a friend's house, the host parents need information.
+If a student is planning to sleep overnight at a friend's house, the host parents need information.
 You must provide your host parent with the name of the family, their phone number, and the address.
-Your host parent will check if this is ok with the other family.
+Your host parent will check if this is ok with the other family and ensure the overnight has parental supervision.